Heyter/gbins/README.txt

 Credits/Copyright: The people appearing in the SVN history and...
-	Middle finger to Garry for making us do this in the first hand Big thanks to danielga for lua_shared dumping help Blackawps for backwars_headers
+	Middle finger to Garry for making us do this in the first place Big thanks to danielga for lua_shared dumping help Blackawps for backwars_headers
 	thanks to premake for bowing at lua